Neural-Systems-at-UIO/nutil/docs/Technical.rst

 **How to cite the reference atlases used in the tool**

 * **Allen Mouse Brain Atlas Common Coordinate Framework version 3**: Wang et al. (2020).
 The Allen Mouse Brain Common Coordinate Framework: A 3D Reference Atlas.
 Cell.
-See the `citation policy <https://alleninstitute.org/citation-policy/>`_ from the Allen Intitute for more information.
+See the Allen institute `citation policy <https://alleninstitute.org/citation-policy/>`_.

-* **Waxholm Space atlas of the Sprague Dawley rat brain version 2 , 3 and 4:** Please refer to the atlas using RRID:SCR_017124, specify the atlas version(s) used, and cite the most recent publication.
-Kleven et al (2023).
-Waxholm Space atlas of the rat brain: a 3D atlas supporting data analysis and integration.
+* **Waxholm Space atlas of the Sprague Dawley rat brain version 2 , 3 and 4:** Please refer to the atlas using RRID:SCR_017124, specify the atlas version(s) used, and cite the most recent publication (see the `citation policy. <https://www.nitrc.org/citation/?group_id=1081>`_).
+If your work makes use of previous atlas versions, or brain region descriptions detailed in earlier publications, please also cite the corresponding publication.
+  * WHS version 4: Kleven et al. (2023) Waxholm Space atlas of the rat brain: a 3D atlas supporting data analysis and integration.
 Nat Methods.
-If your work makes use of previous atlas versions, or brain region descriptions detailed in earlier publications, please also cite the corresponding publication:
+  * WHS version 3: Osen etl al. (2019) Waxholm Space atlas of the rat brain auditory system: Three-dimensional delineations based on structural and diffusion tensor magnetic resonance imaging.
+NeuroImage 199, 38-56.
+  * WHS version 2: Kjonigsen et al. (2015) Waxholm Space atlas of the rat brain hippocampal region: Three-dimensional delineations based on magnetic resonance and diffusion tensor imaging.
+NeuroImage 108, 441-449.

-  * Version 1: Papp EA, Leergaard TB, Calabrese E, Johnson GA, Bjaalie JG (2014) Waxholm Space atlas of the Sprague Dawley rat brain.
+  * WHS version 1: Papp et al. (2014) Waxholm Space atlas of the Sprague Dawley rat brain.
 NeuroImage 97, 374-386.
-DOI: 10.1016/j.neuroimage.2014.04.001
-  * Version 2: Kjonigsen LJ, Lillehaug S, Bjaalie JG, Witter MP, Leergaard TB (2015) Waxholm Space atlas of the rat brain hippocampal region: Three-dimensional delineations based on magnetic resonance and diffusion tensor imaging.
-NeuroImage 108, 441-449.
-DOI: 10.1016/j.neuroimage.2014.12.080
-  * Version 3: Osen KK, Imad J, Wennberg AE, Papp EA, Leergaard TB (2019) Waxholm Space atlas of the rat brain auditory system: Three-dimensional delineations based on structural and diffusion tensor magnetic resonance imaging.
-NeuroImage 199, 38-56.
-DOI: 10.1016/j.neuroimage.2019.05.016

-For reuse of the Waxholm Space atlas of the Sprague Dawley rat brain, see the `citation policy. <https://www.nitrc.org/citation/?group_id=1081>`_
+* **Kim Unified Adult Mouse Brain Atlas**: * Wang et al. (2020).
+The Allen Mouse Brain Common Coordinate Framework: A 3D Reference Atlas.
+Cell.

 * **Developmental Mouse Brain Atlas**.
 We encourage researchers who use DeMBA to cite both the dataset and publication presenting DeMBA, and to specify the age of any template(s) used and the version of any segmentation(s) used.